milkbottledude/woodlands-jb_tracker/Documentation.md

 rfr_predictions = rfr_model.predict(test_df)
 ```
-After saving the weights in a joblib file named rfr_model.joblib, I can move this file to the 'johorscrape_website' project folder in GCloud shell editor together with the rest of the files.
-Now we can reference it whenever we have to make a prediction, without having to train a fresh model every time.
+After saving the weights in a joblib file named rfr_model.joblib, I can move this file to the 'johorscrape_website' project folder 🗂️ in GCloud shell editor together with the rest of the files.
+Now we can reference it whenever we have to make a prediction, without having to train a fresh model every time 🏋.

 As of right now, this is how the project folder's file structure in the gcloud shell editor is looking:
 ```